feathersjs/feathers/docs/guides/basics/generator.md

 ## What's next?

-In this chapter we we created a new Feathers application.
-To learn more about the generated files and what you can do with the CLI, have a look at the CLI guide after finishing the Getting Started guide.
+In this chapter, we've created a new Feathers application.
+To learn more about the generated files and what you can do with the CLI, have a look at the [CLI guide](../cli/index.md) after finishing the Getting Started guide.
 In [the next chapter](./services.md) we will learn more about Feathers services and databases.